 Investigating How Genes Contribute to Neurodevelopmental Disorders

 Dr. Ghayda Mirzaa is pinpointing the genes that contribute to many neurodevelopmental disorders.
 She helped discover many genes that cause focal cortical dysplasia, megalencephaly and microcephaly.
-This work is opening the door to new treatments that could modify or fix the errors in these genes, addressing the underlying causes of disorders instead of treating only their symptoms.
+This work is opening the door to new treatments that could modify or fix the errors in these genes.

 Mirzaa and her colleagues traced a group of brain disorders known as focal cortical dysplasia to mutations in a gene that produces the mTOR protein, which is essential in regulating cell growth and function.
 Focal cortical dysplasia is among the leading causes of intractable (resistant to therapy) epilepsy in the pediatric population.
 Increasingly frequent seizures – up to more than 50 a day – begin soon after a child is born and lead to developmental disabilities, frequent trips to the hospital and, in extreme cases, early death.